TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

 there will be a less pronounced exploitation of the search space, which in turn leads to worse results.

 One could avoid this by simply increasing the number of iterations, but this inevitably leads to longer running times.
-Instead, _we_ focus on improving the birds behavior, so that each bird needs fewer steps to reach a good solution.
+Instead, we focus on improving the birds behavior, so that each bird needs fewer steps to reach a good solution.

 == Swarm Behavior <SwarmBehavior>

-Currently, if one bird decides to join another, it does so by picking one randomly.
+Currently, if one bird decides to join another, it does so by picking the target randomly.
 This means joining any bird without considering how good the position of that bird might be.
 This contradicts the original idea of the authors that big birds tend to join others that have found a good food source (current solution seems promising) @afb.
-Therefore, we propose that a big bird will only be able to join the top-b percent of birds that have the lowest current cost.
-If one chooses the right ratio, we assume that it will automatically nudge the swarm in the direction of the global minimum.
+Therefore, we propose that a big bird will only be able to join the top $b$ percent of birds that have the lowest current cost.
+If one chooses the right ratio, we expect that it will automatically nudge the swarm to exploit promising solutions.

-We implement this by storing the indices $i$ of the birds in an ordered integer array $"ord"$ and introducing a new hyperparameter $b$, denoting which of the top-b percent to join.
-When we select the bird to join to, we draw a random uniform number $j$ between 1 and $b dot n$ ($n$ denotes the number of birds), and get the index of the bird to join from the ordered array ($"ord"[j]$).
+We implement this by storing the indices $i$ of the birds in an ordered integer array $"ord"$ and introducing a new hyperparameter $b$, denoting which of the top-b percent can be joined.
+When we select the bird to join, we draw a random uniform number $j$ between 1 and $b dot n$ ($n$ denotes the number of birds), and get the index of the bird to join from the ordered array ($"ord"[j]$).

-This introduces $b$ as an additional hyperparameter with which one can balance the algorithm between exploration (higher $b$ means more birds to join to, and therefore less focus on well performing birds) and exploration (lower $b$ means birds can only join the most successful bird(s), so more focus on improving good solutions).
+The new hyperparameter $b$ can be used to balance the algorithm between exploration (higher $b$ means more variance in the target birds) and exploitation (lower $b$ means tighter focus on the best birds).

-The main disadvantage of this approach is that we have to continuously update $"ord"$ so that we only join the current top-b percent at the moment of the move.
+The main disadvantage of this approach is that we have to continuously update $"ord"$, so that we only join the current top $b$ percent at the moment of the move.
-We decide to update the list after each bird has performed one move, which we call a "phase" (the algorithm goes through the phases until the iterations are used up, see @phases in Appendix).
+We decide to update the list after each phase, where a phase is defined as a loop over all birds, in which each bird has moved once.
-This strikes a balance between more accurate results and less computation, as updating the list after every move is too costly.
+We felt that updating the list after every single move was too costly, so this strikes a balance between more accurate results and less computation.

-We tested numerous values for $b$ and decided to build on $b=0.01$ for future improvements, as this strategy gives the best results (@top_b_performance).
+We tested numerous values for $b$ and decided to build on joining only the best bird for future improvements, as this strategy gives the best results (@top_b_performance).
 For intuitions on why such a low value performs so well, see @Intuitions.

 #figure(